camunda/camunda-bpm-examples/deployment/spring-servlet-pa-tomcat/README.md

-# Spring Servlet Process Application (using Tomcat 9)
+# Spring 5 Servlet Process Application (using Tomcat 9)

-This example demonstrates how to deploy a spring powered web application which
+This example demonstrates how to deploy a Spring 5 powered web application which

   * Includes a `@ProcessApplication` class and some BPMN 2.0 processes
   * Starts a Spring Web application context based on a shared, container managed process engine